 At the very top of your accomplishment report, you’re going to have to provide a summary of the report’s entire overview.
 This will basically give the reader a short rundown of the things that you’ve managed to accomplish.

 - If you’re writing an accomplishment report for a non-profit organization, then you can summarize successes such as being able to hold successfully organized events or creating partnerships with sponsors that have greatly benefited your organization.
+You may also see report sample templates.

 - You don’t have to put too much information in the summary.
 The point of the summary is to tell the reader about your accomplishments in the fastest way possible, so adding too many specifics will defeat that purpose.
 Two pages is a good rule of thumb unless your employer required you to have a specific number of pages for the report.
 So it’s best that you check with your employer to see if there’s a recommended format.
+You may also see sample reports.

 2. Provide Details That Will Backup the Points in Your Summary

 Since you’ve already provided your points, the next step is to back them up.
 This would mean you’re going to have to point out specifics further down in the report.
+You may also see report templates.

 - Use outline form.
 Organize different areas into their own sections and make use of sub-sections beneath each header.

 - Under the header, you can make use of bullets or letters while you’re listing down a brief summary paragraph of each event held, the purpose of the event, and how it was able to achieve the goal that you and your team have been able to accomplish.
 Remember that you’re going to have to be very specific when writing these down, so don’t leave out any important details.
+You may also see free weekly report templates.

 3. Make Use of Professional Formatting